krisbolton/cyber-warfare-explained/glossary.md

 <h3 id="P">P</h3>
 <h5 id="packet">Packet</h5>
-<p>A network packet, often referred to as a packet, is a unit of data transmitted within a network.
+<p>A network packet, often simply referred to as a <i>packet</i>, is a unit of data transmitted within a network.
 The packet contains control information and user data.
 For example, the IP address of the source and destination device.</p>

 <h5 id="petabyte">Petabyte</h5>
 <p>A multiple of the unit <a href="#byte"><i>byte</i></a>.
 "Peta" indicates multiplication by the fifth power of 1000 or 10<sup>15</sup>.
 A petabyte (PB) is a measure of storage capacity equal to approximately 1,000 terabytes (TB), a million gigabytes (GB) or a billion megabytes (MB).</p>